leapp-to/leapp-actors/README.md

-# How to write actor
+# How to write actors

 See the tutorial for [creating the first actor](https://leapp.readthedocs.io/en/latest/first-actor.html).